dcslab-bc/cosmos-sdk/snapshots/README.md

 can be trivially forged by an adversary.
 This was considered out of scope for the initial implementation, but can be added later without changes to the ABCI state sync protocol.

+## Relationship to Pruning

+Snapshot settings are optional.
+However, if set, they have an effect on how pruning is done by persisting the heights that are multiples of `state-sync.snapshot-interval` until after the snapshot is complete.

+If pruning is enabled (not `pruning = "nothing"`), we avoid pruning heights that are multiples of `state-sync.snapshot-interval` in the regular logic determined by the pruning settings and applied after every `Commit()`.
+This is done to prevent a height from being removed before a snapshot is complete.
+Therefore, we keep such heights until after a snapshot is done.
+At this point, the height is sent to the `pruning.Manager` to be pruned according to the pruning settings after the next `Commit()`.

+To illustrate, assume that we are currently at height 960 with `pruning-keep-recent = 50`, `pruning-interval = 10`, and `state-sync.snapshot-interval = 100`.
+Let's assume that
+the snapshot that was triggered at height `900` **just finishes**.
+Then, we can prune height `900` right away (that is, when we call `Commit()` at height 960 because 900 is less than `960 - 50 = 910`.

+Let's now assume that all conditions stay the same but the snapshot at height 900 is **not complete yet**.
+Then, we cannot prune it to avoid deleting a height that is still being snapshotted.
+Therefore, we keep track of this height until the snapshot is complete.
+The height 900 will be pruned at the first height h that satisfied the following conditions:
+- the snapshot is complete
+- h is a multiple of `pruning-interval`
+- snapshot height is less than h - `pruning-keep-recent`

+Note that in both examples, if we let current height = C, and previous height P = C - 1, then for every height h that is:

+P - `pruning-keep-recent` - `pruning-interval` <= h <= P - `pruning-keep-recent`

+we can prune height h.
+In our first example, all heights 899 - 909 fall in this range and are pruned at height 960 as long as h is not a snapshot height (E.g. 900).

+That is, we always use current height to determine at which height to prune (960) while we use previous to determine which heights are to be pruned (959 - 50 - 10 = 899-909 = 959 - 50).

+## Configuration

+- `state-sync.snapshot-interval`
+   * the interval at which to take snapshots.
+   * the value of 0 disables snapshots.
+   * if pruning is enabled, it is done after a snapshot is complete for the heights that are multiples of this interval.

+- `state-sync.snapshot-keep-recent`:
+   * the number of recent snapshots to keep.
+   * 0 means keep all.

 ## Snapshot Metadata